|

 rules, especially the balance achieved between the requirements for predictability

+and flexibility, which do not necessarily have to be contradictory.
 Over time, integration processes can thus be the result of different

 moments that affect the definition of the joint work among the participating